Rural Homes

 What Professional Surveys Include

-Site surveys comprise visual inspection of property and grounds, identification confirmation, annotated site plans showing locations, photographic evidence, RICS Management Category assessment using categories A through D, size classification from very small at 1m² or less through extensive at 100m² plus, proximity assessment to structures and boundaries, buffer zone estimation, and treatment recommendations with cost estimates.
+Site surveys cover visual inspection of property and grounds, identification confirmation, annotated site plans showing locations, photographic evidence, RICS Management Category assessment (categories A through D), size classification from very small (1m² or less) through extensive (100m² plus), proximity assessment to structures and boundaries, buffer zone estimation, and treatment recommendations with cost estimates.

-Japanese Knotweed Management Plans contain survey findings and photographic record, site plan locating all stands, RICS risk category, recommended remediation method with rationale, treatment schedule and frequency, timeline typically spanning 3-5 years for herbicide programmes, costs and payment terms, environmental considerations, monitoring requirements, guarantee terms and IBG details, and disposal arrangements.
+Japanese Knotweed Management Plans contain survey findings and photographic record, site plan locating all stands, RICS risk category, recommended remediation method with rationale, treatment schedule and frequency, timeline (typically 3-5 years for herbicide programmes), costs and payment terms, environmental considerations, monitoring requirements, guarantee terms and IBG details, and disposal arrangements.

 Government Support and Funding